Maxyme/movie-review/README.md

 ## running the backend

+- run: `pipenv shell`
-- run `dotenv run quart run` and in a separate terminal `dotenv run python worker.py`.
+- run: `dotenv run quart run` and in a separate terminal `dotenv run python worker.py`.
 - the environment variables from .env will be sourced automatically by flask-cli and dotenv.
 - Hypercorn can also be used: `dotenv run hypercorn -b 127.0.0.1:${PORT} "app:create_app()"`